jreading/jsm/README.md

 ### What it is:

-A starter kit for creating AMD modules for UI interactions and browser utils.
+A starter kit for creating widgets from AMD modules.

 ----------------------------------------